TagGerr/THavalon/README.md

 - Morgana is not aware of Oberon
 - Maelegant is seen by Guinevere and Merlin

-#### Oberon
-Oberon's role is significantly changed from the base rules of Avalon.
-Oberon knows who else is Evil, but other Evil players do not generally know who Oberon is, although they will know that there is an Oberon (by the lack of a visible Evil character).
-Oberon also has an ability that allows them to put themselves on a team if certain conditions are met.

-- Oberon correctly sees Agravaine, Colgrevance, Maelegant, Mordred, and Morgana as Evil
-- Oberon is not seen by other Evil characters.
-- Oberon is correctly seen by Merlin as Evil

-Oberon only appears in games with 7, 8, or 10 players.

-##### Ability: Changeling
-Starting on the second Round, if there are less than 2 failed Quests and the mission is sent via Force (see Team Building Phase, above), Oberon may declare to replace one person on the mission team with themself.
-This ability is only usable once per game, but Oberon may choose to not use the ability.

 #### Agravaine
 Agravaine is an Evil role that can be present in games with 7 or more players.
 In addition to knowing the other visible Evil roles (e.g. all Evil except Oberon), Agravaine can cause any mission they are on to Fail, even if it would have succeeded.